Pseudonyms

 Relevant guides:

-It is possible to delete a domain and all related pseudonyms.
+It is possible to delete a pseudonym list and all related pseudonyms.
 Once a pseudonym is deleted, it is no longer possible to find the corresponding contact information.
 Note, however, that additional steps might be necessary for full anonymization of scientific data (e.g. image data).

-The date when a study domain should be deleted is usually defined in the ethics application and the study consent form.
+The date when a study pseudonym list should be deleted is usually defined in the ethics application and the study consent form.

 How pseudonyms are generated